alpdevx/Swift-Tutorial/README.md

 ## 📎 License

-free to use for learning and personal development.
+This project is shared under the MIT License — free to use for learning and personal development.

 ---